grapa-dev/grapa/docs-src/docs/obj/iterate.md

 ```

 ## getname([index])
-Used in a map/reduce/filter to identify the name of the passed in item from the original list (if processing a $LIST).
+Used in a map/reduce/filter to identify the name of the passed in item from the original list (if processing a $GOBJ).

 To use, do not de-reference the identify.
 The getname function will then see that it is an $ID and will attempt to locate it in the namespace.
 Since what is passed in is a pointer, the function is able to discover the item in the original list and discover the name.